-This RFA is for the eleventh grant competition.
-Eleven applications were selected for funding from each of the seventh through tenth grant competitions; information on the awards from previous competitions is available at www.starrcancer.org.
+This RFA is for the twelfth grant competition.
+Nine applications were selected for funding from the 11th grant competition; information on the awards from previous competitions is available at www.starrcancer.org.

 Objectives

 The objective of this RFA is to solicit proposals for transformative collaborative research across institutions.
 Note - the collaborations must be real and new and each collaborating laboratory must be essential to the project.